ryanchao2012/airfly/README.md

 # AirFly: Auto Generate Airflow's `dag.py` On The Fly

-Pipeline management is essential for data operation in company, many engineering teams rely on tools like Airflow to help them organize workflows, such as ETL, data analytic jobs or machine learning projects.
+Pipeline management is crucial for efficient data operations within a company.
+Many engineering teams rely on tools like Airflow to help them organize workflows, including ETL processes, data analytics tasks, and machine learning projects.

-Airflow provides rich extensibility to let developers arrange workloads into a sequence of "operators", then they declare the task dependencies within a `DAG` context while writing the `dag.py` file.
+Airflow offers extensive extensibility, allowing developers to arrange workloads into a sequence of tasks.
+These tasks are then declared within a `DAG` context in the `dag.py` file, specifying task dependencies.

-As workflow grows progressively, the increasing complexity of task relations prones to messing up the dag structure, leads to decrease of code maintainability, especially in collaborative scenarios.
+As workflows grow in complexity, the increasing intricacy of task relations can lead to confusion and disrupt the DAG structure.
+This complexity often results in decreased code maintainability, particularly in collaborative scenarios.

-`airfly` tries to mitigate such pain-points and brings automation to this development life cycle, it assumes all tasks are managed in certain python module, developers specify the dependencies while defining the task objects.
-During deployment, `airfly` can resolve the dependency tree and automatically build the `dag.py` for you.
+`airfly` aims to alleviate these pain points and streamline the development life cycle.
+It operates under the assumption that all tasks are managed within a certain Python module.
+Developers define task dependencies while creating task objects.
+During deployment, `airfly` can resolve the dependency tree and automatically generate the `dag.py` file for you.

+## Key Features

+* dag.py automation: focus on your task, let airfly handle the rest.
+* No need to install Airflow: keep your environment lean.
+* support task group: a nice feature from Airflow 2.0+
+* support duck typing: free the class inheritance.

 ## Install